amanshenoy/path-tracer/readme.md

 And just like everyone ever who has written a path tracer, constant references were made to [Physically Based Rendering by *Matt Pharr, Wenzel Jakob, and Greg Humphreys*](https://www.pbr-book.org/) and its [repository](https://github.com/mmp/pbrt-v3).

 ## Note
-This was more or less a pet project to be able to learn the fundamental basics of path tracing, and with every feature I added, I got carried away.
+This was more or less a pet project to be able to learn the fundamental basics of path tracing, and with every feature I added, I ended up wanting to add more.
 I have licensed this project under the Zlib license, and do what you may with the code but I would highly recommend not to re-use the `bsdf` namespace and the `core::Disney` class, since some of the lobe calculations are off.